HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 ?- isresistantto(squirtle,X).
 ```

-Prolog interprets this as "which values of `X` make the proposition: squirtle is resistant to X, true?
+Prolog interprets this as "which values of `X` make the proposition: squirtle is resistant to X, true"?
 Therefore, Prolog will look for the pokémon, squirtle is resistant to, therefore you with the output:

 ```prolog
 X = charmander